RyanGlScott/th-lift/README.md

 Derive Template Haskell's `Lift` class for datatypes using `TemplateHaskell`.
 The functionality in this package has largely been subsumed by the `DeriveLift` language extension, which is available in GHC 8.0 and later versions.
-This package can still be useful as a uniform way to derive `Lift` instances that is backwards-compatible with older GHCs.
+As such, this package is only useful as a way to backport bugfixes to `DeriveLift` in later GHC versions back to older GHCs.

 The following libraries are related: